objectiv/objectiv.io/docs/docs/the-project/FAQ.md

 In most cases, the recurring discussion on what to track and how to track it can be eliminated because the modeling requirements are carried by the design of the open taxonomy.
 It ensures that you collect the required data to effectively build models for common analyses (conversion, retention, engagement, etc.).
 The taxonomy can be extended to also cover less common analyses.

 ### Why do I need to tag sections and events in my UI?
 While most trackers simply track everything by inserting a simple script, the data they collect is often incomplete or overcomplete, unstructured and ambiguous.
 Significant gruntwork is typically required before it can be used for modeling.
-Objectiv asks the frontend engineer to tag events and sections in the application’s UI.
+Objectiv asks you to tag events and sections in your application’s UI.
 This creates a contextual layer for your tracker that serves multiple purposes:

 * The collected data becomes rich and descriptive.
 You can pinpoint exactly what event happened, which type it was, in which context it happened and from which location in the UI it was triggered.
 * Your tracking instrumentation becomes debuggable.
 You’ll be able to catch tracking instrumentation errors early on because it is being validated as you’re developing it.